T00594 OWL 1961–2

-Born in Vienna, Soukop studied at the Academy of Fine Art there from 1928-34.
-In 1934 he left Austria and came to Britain, living and working at Dartington Hall, near Totnes, from 1934-40.
-His first one-man show was at the Stafford Gallery, London, in 1938.
-He exhibited his sculpture widely and regularly sent work to the Royal Academy Summer exhibitions.
-He wrote that the block of stone from which 'Owl' was carved had been standing in his studio for years and came from a disused quarry at St Austell, Cornwall.
-The carving was carried out over a period of two years and began as a doodle, suggested in part by the presence of a resident owl in Soukop's north London garden.
+The artist wrote (8 September 1963) that the block of polyphant stone from which the ‘Owl’ was carved had been standing in his studio for years and came from a now disused quarry at St Austell, Cornwall.
+The carving was carried out over a period of two years, 1961–2, and began as a doodle, perhaps suggested in part by the presence of a resident owl in the sculptor's London garden.
+The medium lent itself to smooth, precise shapes, clean and inviting to the touch, and made a welcome contrast to the rough-textured stone the sculptor had been working on previously.

 Mary Chamot, Dennis Farr and Martin Butlin, The Modern British Paintings, Drawings and Sculpture, London 1964, II